Armanidrisi/1secmail-telegram-bot/README.md

 This Telegram bot is built using the following technologies:

-- 🐍 Python
+- 🐍 Python - Language
-- 🤖 pyTelegramBotAPI
+- 🤖 pyTelegramBotAPI - Framework
-- ℹ️ SQLite3 Database
+- ℹ️ SQLite3 - Database
-- 📨 1secmail.com API
+- 📨 1secmail.com - API

 ## 🛠️ Installation and Usage